 Castlevania: Spectral Interlude

-The final game in my Best ZX Spectrum Games list, is another homebrew title, Castlevania: Spectral Interlude.
+The final game in my list, is another homebrew title, Castlevania: Spectral Interlude.
 Documented as originally intended as being a conversion of Castlevania II: Simon’s Quest, it evolved into its own new unique adventure.
 The game, like with many more modern Spectrum titles looks, moves and sounds great.
 The usual Castlevania mechanics or walking across the levels taking out creatures and ultimately, summon and defeat dracula.
 It is a beast of a game and one which not only Spectrum enthusiasts, but lovers of the Castlevania series will enjoy.